RabinStar/40-days-pro-javascript-mastery/Day-03/README.md

-# Day 03 - 40 Days of JavaScript
+# Day 03: - Operands, Operators, Expressions

 ## **🎯 Goal of This Lesson**